101 Weather And Home Weather Station Facts & Tips You Need To Know

 Let me first clarify before I get dragged to court by the fact-checkers.
 Rain and raindrops do not have any smell or aroma themselves.

 Yet, most of us are familiar with that "fresh" smell in the air that accompanies or directly following a rain shower.
 If not rain, what and why are we actually smelling?

-When it rains, geosmin (an organic compound) with a distinctly earthy flavour, consolidates with plant oils that are released from the soil, which creates the distinctive natural aroma and scent that hangs in the air after a rain shower, referred to as petrichor.
+When it rains, geosmin (an organic compound) with a distinctly earthy flavor, consolidates with plant oils that are released from the soil, which creates the distinctive natural aroma and scent that hangs in the air after a rain shower, referred to as petrichor.

-So it is neither your imagination, nor the actual smell of rain, but the direct result of rain that is responsible for this distinctive pleasant aroma.
+So it is neither your imagination nor the actual smell of rain, but the direct result of rain that is responsible for this distinctive pleasant aroma.

 35) The Effect Of Lightning On Plant Life

 Lightning is normally associated with devastation.
-In most cases this is true.
+In most cases, this is true.
 In some instances, however, it can have both a positive and negative effect on flora.

 When it comes to trees, it is mostly bad news.
-When lightning hits a tree directly, the electrical current travels below the bark of the tree where there is more moisture (as moisture conduct electricity very effectively).
+When lightning hits a tree directly, the electrical current travels below the bark of the tree where there is more moisture (as moisture conducts electricity very effectively).

-This layer is instantly heated and expands, causing the bark to be blown off the tree, and in some cases, for the wood to split.
+This inner layer is instantly heated and expands, causing the bark to be blown off the tree, and in some cases, for the wood to split.
 As a result, this will cause the whole tree to die.

 36) The Unique Display Of Nacreous Clouds

-Nacreous clouds (also called mother-of pearl clouds) are very rare, but so spectacular that you won't easily forget the breathtaking sight.
+Nacreous clouds (also called mother-of-pearl clouds) are very rare but so spectacular that you won't easily forget the breathtaking sight.

-The spectacular iridescent color display is a result of the small ice crystal scattering and refracting the light as it is it hit by the sunlight from below the horizon.
+The spectacular iridescent color display is a result of the small ice crystal scattering and refracting the light as it is hit by the sunlight from below the horizon.

 37 The Shape Of a Raindrop